 Another task [...] is to preserve and help diffuse certain values.
 The participatory budget demands the construction of cooperation and solidarity, otherwise the logic of competition and "taking advantage" becomes established, creating processes of exclusion.
 Therefore, negotiations inspired in a solidaristic practice must be a constant in the pedagogical actions of facilitators.

-This didactic component is one of the salient features of the PB and alerts us to the fact that while persons may "naturally" learn from attending deliberative meetings, intentional design features make the learning more or less available to all.
+45 learning more or less available to all.
 The evidence here both confirms the best expectations of deliberative democratic theory - that vast segments of participants are able to learn to participate effectively - and points to the importance of a self-conscious strategy to impart that learning.
-That this does not fully offset inequalities suggests that more institutional intervention is needed, though perhaps in novel ways that change time commitments necessary for effective participants in budget meetings shows that this institution is a tremendous advance over traditional democratic forms in Brazil.
+That this does not fully offset inequalities suggests that more institutional intervention is needed, though perhaps in novel ways that change time commitments necessary for effective participation.
+On the whole, however, the profile of the highest tier of participants in budget meetings shows that this institution is a tremendous advance over traditional democratic forms in Brazil.